aspose-slides/Aspose.Slides-Documentation/php-java/getting-started/licensing/_index.md

 url: /php-java/licensing/
 ---

-Sometimes, in order to study the system better, you want to dive into the code as fast as possible.
-To make this easier, Aspose.Slides provides different plans for purchase or offers a Free Trial and a 30-day Temporary License for evaluation.
+Sometimes, for the best evaluation outcomes, a hands-on approach might be needed.
+For this reason, Aspose.Slides provides different purchase plans and also offers a Free Trial and a 30-day Temporary License for evaluation.

 {{% alert color="primary" %}}